clamalo/harpnet/README.md

 The input data was constructed by interpolating the 4km 3-hourly summed CONUS404 data to a 0.25-degree reference grid, emulating the input conditions of a global model like the GFS or ECMWF (or their ensemble counterparts).
 The target data was native 4km CONUS404 data remapped to a WGS84 coordinate reference system and coarsened to 0.0625 degree resolution, exactly 1/4th the grid spacing of a 0.25 degree model so that the edges of the coarse and fine grids can be perfectly aligned.

 Hourly precipitation data from 0z October 1, 1979 through 23z September 30, 2022 was used in the creation of HARPNET.
 This hourly data was summed into 3-hourly chunks, since HARPNET predicts 3-hourly precipitation.
 These 3-hourly chunks were from 0-3z, 3-6z, 6-9z, etc. The training and test sets were generated with data from 0z October 1, 1979 to 23z September 30, 2021 using a random 20% train/test split.
-Consistent random seeding was employed in numpy, pytorch, and Python's random package to ensure consistent train/test splits across patches and across different runs.
+Consistent random seeding was employed in numpy, pytorch, and Python's random package to ensure consistent train/test splits across tiles and across different runs.

-The validation set was constructed using data from 0z October 1, 2021 through 23z September 30, 2022 in order to have sequential unseen data to use in tests that are more temporally-dependent, such as station-observations and complete storm cycles.
+The validation set was constructed using data from 0z October 1, 2021 through 23z September 30, 2022 in order to have sequential unseen data to use in tests that are more temporally-dependent, such as station observations and complete storm cycles.

-HARPNET is trained to predict 64x64 target grid patches.
-Training smaller patch models rather than a single larger models allows for increased computational efficiency and more modularity; these patches can be stitched together to downscale large areas at a time while remaining computationally efficient.
+HARPNET is trained to predict 64x64 target grid tiles.
+Training smaller til models rather than a single larger models allows for increased computational efficiency and more modularity; these tiles can be stitched together to downscale large areas at a time while remaining computationally efficient.
 The input grids were cropped to give exactly 0.25 degrees of buffer around the target grids to ensure no input information was lost around the edges of each domain; this was done thanks to remapping the CONUS404 data so the edges perfectly line up with the 0.25 degree input grids.

 ## Training
 HARPNET was trained on a 2023 M2 Max MacBook Pro.
-The following hyperparameters were used for each patch:
+The following hyperparameters were used for each til:
 - **Optimizer:** Adam
 - **Learning rate:** 1e-4
 - **Batch size:** 32